 A list of WordPress themes, plugins and tools that I use and recommend.

-*Note: Some of these are tools are affiliate links – they won’t cost you any more than their usual cost; in some cases, you may get a discount.
+*Note: Some of these are tools are affiliate links – they won’t cost you any more than their usual cost; and in some cases, you may get a discount.

 Start your online presence by securing a great domain name.
 A domain name is a short, easy to remember address that you type into your browser to load a website.
 For example, you can easily type ‘vjdesign.com.au’ into your web browser to bring up your website.
 Learn how to find and register your domain name (and what to avoid during registration process).